 I hope that makes you want to visit the Jurassic Coast but if you have any more questions about where to go or what to do on the Jurassic Coast then ask me any questions in the comments below.

-I would love to know if you had a favourite Jurassic Coast photo?
+Tell me if you had a favourite Jurassic Coast photo?

-Save to your Pinterest boards
+Save to your UK Pinterest boards